Cameron Diaz: 1999–2004: Dramatic roles and critical success

-2005–2011: Established actress and return to comedies
+2005–2011: Established actress

 Diaz received substantial defamation damages from suing American Media Incorporated, after the National Enquirer posted an article and pictures with the headline "Cameron Caught Cheating" on their website in May 2005.
 The photos claimed to show Diaz cheating on her boyfriend at the time, Justin Timberlake, with the married MTV producer of her show Trippin', Shane Nickerson.
 After Diaz complained, the article and pictures were removed from the web and the hard copy did not contain any of the content.
 The magazine apologized to Diaz, Timberlake, Nickerson and his wife for the distress caused and said the story was untrue and the picture showed no more than a goodbye hug between friends.

 In her following film, Diaz played opposite Toni Collette and Shirley MacLaine in In Her Shoes (2005), a comedy-drama film based on the novel of the same name by Jennifer Weiner, which focuses on the relationship between two sisters and their grandmother.
 The film received generally positive reviews from critics, and Diaz garnered acclaim for her performance of a dyslectic wild child engaged in a love-hate struggle with her plain, sensible sister (Collette), with USA Today calling it "her best work" at the time.
 She followed In Her Shoes with a role in Nancy Meyers' romantic comedy The Holiday (2006), also starring Kate Winslet, Jude Law, and Jack Black.
 In it she played Amanda, an American movie trailer producer who arranges a home exchange with a British woman (Winslet).
 The film became one of the biggest commercial successes of the year, grossing more than US$205 million worldwide.

 Diaz's only film of 2007 was Shrek the Third, the third installment in the Shrek franchise, which also featured Timberlake in a supporting role.
 Although the film was met with mixed reviews from critics, it grossed US$798 million worldwide.
-The same year, Diaz also voiced Princess Fiona in a thirty-minute Christmas special, directed by Gary Trousdale.
+The same year, Diaz also voiced Princess Fiona in a thirty-minute Christmas special, Shrek the Halls, directed by Gary Trousdale.
 Diaz earned an estimated US$50 million during the period of a year ending June 2008, for her roles in the Shrek sequel and her next film What Happens in Vegas opposite Ashton Kutcher.
 A romantic comedy by Tom Vaughan, Diaz and Kutcher portrayed two strangers who awaken together to discover they have gotten married following a night in which they won a huge jackpot after playing the other's quarter.
 Critic reviews were negative but the film still grossed US$219 million with a budget of US$35 million.